 3 teaspoons baking powder

-1 1/2 cups spring or filtered water (preferably from boiling beets)
+1 ½ cups spring or filtered water (from boiled beets)

 2 teaspoons pure vanilla extract